 BlueConic stores customer data in profile properties.
 You can specify that a profile property holds unique identifiers by selecting the Unique identifier checkbox in the Profile properties tab.
 For improved privacy and security, you can specify that a new profile should be created if this profile property value changes.
 This would prevent profile information merging into a new profile erroneously.
 Note that each profile can have multiple identifiers.

 In the Profiles tab, you can search your profile database to find all profiles that have a value for a certain unique ID.

 Using unique identifiers in BlueConic Connections

 You can use BlueConic connections to integrate or synchronize your profile data with customer data held in other systems.
-By matching unique identifiers with another system -- for example, matching the email address from a customer's profile with your Mailchimp data -- you can ensure that you're importing or exporting data for the correct profile.
+By matching unique identifiers with another system -- for example, matching the email address from a customer's profile with your ESP data -- you can ensure that you're importing or exporting data for the correct profile.